 A bull market begins when a bear market comes to an end.
 Why?
-During a bear market, valuations are depressed and there’s a disproportionate amount of investable cash sitting on the sidelines.
+During a bear market, valuations are depressed, and there’s a disproportionate amount of investable cash sitting on the sidelines.
 In other words, every seller has sold.

 John Maynard Keynes

 Next up, we have a couple of great lines from the British economic theorist John Maynard Keynes, for whom Keynesian economics is named.
-Though Keynes passed away almost seventy-five years ago, his words remain as true today as while he was living.
+Though Keynes passed away almost seventy-five years ago, his words remain as accurate today as while he was living.

 At some point in your investing career, you will be wrong.
 While you don’t want to be wrong consistently, being wrong sometimes won’t harm you.
 BUT when you are wrong, accept it and make the proper corrections.
 More often than not, far more harm comes from refusing to recognize and fix an error promptly than from the mistake itself.